Sign bit: Sign bit weight in two's complement

 Two's complement is by far the most common format for signed integers.
-In Two's complement, the sign bit has the weight -2^{w-1} where w is equal to the bits position in the number.
-With an 8-bit integer, the sign bit would have the value of -2^{8-1}, or -128.
+In two's complement, the sign bit has the weight −2^{w−1} where w is equal to the bit's position in the number.
+With an 8-bit integer, the sign bit would have the value of −2^{8−1}, or −128.
 Due to this value being larger than all the other bits combined, having this bit set would ultimately make the number negative, thus changing the sign.